d0rich/th2-docs/content/getting-started/install-demo/deploy-th2/_index.md

 chapter: false
 ---

-During this step you will deploy th2 into your kubernetes cluster.
+As a result of this step, you will deploy th2 into your Kubernetes cluster.
-At the end of this step your environment setup will be as shown below.
+Upon its completion, you are expected to have the environment setup as shown on the picture below.

 ![](images/Demo-cluster-components-4-install-th2.drawio.png)